English language: Verbs and verb phrases

-English verbs are inflected for tense and aspect and marked for agreement with present-tense third-person singular subject.
+English verbs are inflected for tense and aspect and marked for agreement with a third person present singular subject.
 Only the copula verb to be is still inflected for agreement with the plural and first and second person subjects.
 Auxiliary verbs such as have and be are paired with verbs in the infinitive, past, or progressive forms.
 They form complex tenses, aspects, and moods.
 Auxiliary verbs differ from other verbs in that they can be followed by the negation, and in that they can occur as the first constituent in a question sentence.

 Most verbs have six inflectional forms.
-The primary forms are a plain present, a third-person singular present, and a preterite (past) form.
+The primary forms are a plain present, a third person singular present, and a preterite (past) form.
 The secondary forms are a plain form used for the infinitive, a gerund-participle and a past participle.
-The copula verb to be is the only verb to retain some of its original conjugation, and takes different inflectional forms depending on the subject.
-The first-person present-tense form is am, the third person singular form is is, and the form are is used in the second-person singular and all three plurals.
+The verb to be – which among other uses in English functions as the primary auxiliary verb indicating the imperfective aspect (e.g. "I am going"), as well as the copula – is the only verb to retain some of its original conjugation, and takes different inflectional forms depending on the subject.
+The first person present form is am, the third person singular form is is, and the form are is used in the second person singular and all three plurals.
 The only verb past participle is been and its gerund-participle is being.